-Term Definition Competent Means capable of handling one's own affairs.
+Case File The record of a customer's applications for AHCCCS Medical Assistance and changes reported, and the resulting eligibility decisions.
+The case file includes all of the following related to the customer's AHCCCS eligibility: Proof and information provided for an eligibility decision; Proof from electronic data sources recorded in the eligibility system; Information from other electronic data sources when used to determine eligibility; Supporting documents and information stored in a document imaging system; Notes created by eligibility staff to support decisions made and actions taken.
+Some electronic sources may generate information for the customer that is not used to determine eligibility.
+When the information is not used to determine eligibility and is stored in the customer's record, it is not considered part of the case file.
+Competent Means capable of handling one's own affairs.
 A person is considered competent unless a court has declared that the person is incompetent.
 Conservator A person appointed by a court to manage another person's finances.
 A conservator is required by law to act in the best financial interest of the person whose finances he or she manages.
 Custodial Parent The parent or parents to whom the court has awarded legal custody of a minor child.
 Emancipated Minor A minor who meets at least one of these conditions: Has married or divorced; Has enlisted in military service; or Has been declared emancipated by court order.

 Foster Parent Any person licensed by the Department of Economic Security (DES) or an Arizona tribe to provide out-of-home care for a foster child Incompetent Means legally declared incapable of pursuing one's own interests and for whom a legal guardian has been appointed.
 Legal Guardian A person who has been appointed by a court to act as a representative for an incompetent person, as well as to manage their property and rights.
 NOTE This does not include a conservator.
 Non-Medical Information All confidential information in the customer's case file other than medical records.
-Official Purposes Means directly related to administering an AHCCCS program, including the following actions: Determining eligibility; Determining the amount of medical assistance; Providing services;

-Conducting or assisting an investigation, prosecution, or civil or criminal proceeding related to the AHCCCS program; Evaluating and analyzing AHCCCS operations; and Recovering AHCCCS costs.
-Power of Attorney Power of attorney allows a person to authorize someone to act on their behalf.
-The authority given can be as broad or as narrow as the person chooses to make it.
-Authorized Representative A person who may act on the customer's behalf in the AHCCCS eligibility process.
-This person must be authorized by the customer, the customer's legal representative, or a responsible relative of the customer.
+Official Purposes Means directly related to administering an AHCCCS program, including the following actions: Determining eligibility; Determining the amount of medical assistance; Providing services; Conducting or assisting an investigation, prosecution, or civil or criminal proceeding related to the AHCCCS program; Evaluating and analyzing AHCCCS operations; and Recovering AHCCCS costs.
+Power of Attorney A written authorization to act on behalf of another person.
+The authority given can be as broad or as narrow as the person chooses.